Skip to contents

 Overview

 Camera traps are an essential tool for wildlife monitoring and ecological research.
 They generate vast amounts of data that require careful processing, cleaning, and analysis to extract meaningful insights.
-Researchers use camera trap data for tasks such as species identification, biodiversity assessment, activity pattern analysis, and occupancy modeling.
+Researchers use camera trap data for tasks such as species identification, biodiversity assessment, activity pattern analysis, occupancy modeling, and among other.

 Processing and analyzing camera trap data in R often requires multiple steps, from cleaning raw data to statistical modeling and visualization.
-The ct R package addresses these challenges by providing a modern, tidyverse-friendly workflow for camera trap data analysis.
-Using tidy evaluation principles, it enables users to efficiently manipulate and transform datasets.
+The ct R package addresses these challenges by providing a modern, tidyverse-friendly workflow.
+It enables users to efficiently manipulate and transform datasets.
 Additionally, it integrates seamlessly with ggplot2, allowing users to generate highly customizable visualizations.

 Key Features

-The ct package provides a comprehensive suite of 55+ functions covering the complete camera trap data analysis workflow.
-Population density estimation is supported through ct_fit_ds() for distance sampling with automated model selection, ct_fit_rem() for Random Encounter Models, and ct_traprate_estimate() for trap rate calculations.
-Data management capabilities include ct_independence() for filtering independent detections, ct_correct_datetime() for timestamp correction, and ct_check_location() for interactive spatial validation.
-Community ecology functions enable activity pattern analysis with ct_plot_density() and ct_overlap_estimates(), biodiversity assessment through ct_alpha_diversity() and ct_to_community(), and occupancy modeling via ct_to_occupancy().
-Quality control tools include ct_find_break() for detecting temporal gaps, ct_plot_camtrap_activity() for monitoring deployment status, and ct_check_name() for taxonomic validation.
-The package also features Camera Trap Data Package integration, survey design tools with ct_survey_design(), and more.
+The ct package provides a comprehensive suite of 60+ functions covering the complete camera trap data analysis workflow.
+Population density estimation is supported through Distance Sampling with automated model selection, Random Encounter Models, Time-To-Event, Space-To-Event, and Instantaneous Sampling.
+Data management capabilities include filtering independent detections, timestamp correction, and interactive spatial validation.
+Community ecology functions enable activity pattern analysis with, biodiversity assessment, and occupancy modeling input preparation.
+Quality control tools include detecting temporal gaps, monitoring deployment status, and taxonomic validation.
+The package also features Camera Trap Data Package integration, survey design tools, and more.

 For a full overview of all available functions, please visit the ct website